Chart Color Schemes

 Halls Head - Erskine has a typical household mix, with a lower-than-average median household size

-Family households account for 72.4% of all households, including 25.5% couples with children, 35.6% couples without children, and 10.6% single parent families.
-Non-family households make up the remaining 27.6%, with lone person households at 25.8% and group households comprising 1.9%.
-The median household size is 2.4 people, which is smaller than the Greater Perth average of 2.6.
+Family households dominate at 72.4% of all households, comprising 25.5% couples with children, 35.6% couples without children, and 10.6% single parent families.
+Non-family households make up the remaining 27.6%, with lone person households at 25.8% and group households comprising 1.9% of the total.
+The median household size of 2.4 people is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households